 336-342-4261 extension 2269

 Kristin Merritt - Title III Online Student Support & Technology Specialist

 Maggie S. Murray - Title III Instructional Designer

 Online: A course where 95%-100% of the instruction is delivered through the Internet.
 Students may be required to complete tests in a proctored environment.

 Hybrid: A course where the primary delivery is online with a requirement that students also meet in traditional face-to-face sessions.
 30%-94% of the instruction is delivered online.

 Web-Assisted: A course where the primary delivery is via traditional face-to-face method with a requirement that students have Internet access as a supplemental part of the course.
 1%-29% of the instruction is delivered online.

 Video conferencing: A course where 100% of the instruction is delivered by two- or more way video.
 Students may also be required to have Internet access as a supplemental part of the course.

 Telecourses:A combination of video cassette or DVD and typically Internet instruction The content of these courses is equal to traditional courses, require the same academic rigor, and offer the same semester credits as traditional courses.

 Distance learning courses are integrated into existing curriculum programs.
 Currently there are some programs that can be completed by taking half of the required courses online.
-Visit the Credit Course Schedule page to view a schedule containing a list of online classes.
+View the Credit Course Schedule that contains a list of online classes.